- What is PCNL?

 From the site of the puncture, you will have a drainage tube, which would be removed in a day or two.
 Following the removal of the flank drainage tube, urine may leak for a day.
 In some patients a ureteric stent (tube in your ureter), may be left indwelling.
 This stent would be removed by a small endoscopic procedure couple of weeks later.
 Post-operatively your urologist will also encourage a high fluid intake; to keep the daily volume of urine produced to more than 2 litres a day.
 You will also be told to do deep breathing exercises.

 - What are the complications associated with this procedure?

 By and large this procedure is safe.
 Some risks that can be associated with all surgical procedures are the possibility of bleeding (1%) sometimes requiring blood transfusion and infection.

 Some patients have prolonged leakage of urine from the flank site, requiring ureteric stenting.
 Fever if present will require a change in antibiotic.
-Rare complications include persistent uncontrolled bleeding due to arteriovenous malformations or pseudo aneurysms (0.4%), who will need secondary procedures or even a nephrectomy to control the same.
-When a supracostal puncture (above 12th rib) is made, complications would then include pneumothorax (air) or fluid accumulation in the thorax.
+Rare complications include persistent uncontrolled bleeding due to vascular conditions (0.4%), and this may require secondary procedures to stop bleeding by inserting coils to block the bleeding vessels by a vascular surgeon or even a nephrectomy to control the bleeding.
+When a puncture is made at the upper pole of kidney (above 12th rib), complications would then include entry of air or fluid or blood accumulation in the chest cavity.
 Again the incidence of these is only 0 – 4%.
-Rarely in lower calyceal puncture surrounding organs like colon or spleen may be injured requiring additional surgical procedures.
+Rarely when the puncture is done through the lower pole of the kidney surrounding organs like large bowel or spleen or liver may be injured requiring additional surgical procedures.